GoekhanDev/Rust-Drops-Grabber/README.md

 ### ● How it works

-The Bot makes scrapes data from https://twitch.facepunch.com/ and will check your drop status making a request to the GQL API from Twitch.<br/>
+The Bot scrapes data from https://twitch.facepunch.com/ and will check your drop status making a request to the GQL API from Twitch.<br/>
 After that it will watch & claim the drop.

 <br/>